Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Introduction

-The main consideration underlying our analysis is that if charge conjugation is defined as a transformation from the positive to the negative frequency sectors (or vice versa) of momentum space, then it is hard to expect that such a symmetry will survive in a theory where these sectors are distinct.
+On the conceptual level, focusing on the geometry of momentum space, the main consideration underlying our analysis is that if charge conjugation is defined as a transformation from the positive to the negative frequency sectors (or vice versa) of momentum space, then it is hard to expect that such a symmetry will survive in a theory where these sectors are distinct.
 The results of our investigation confirm this expectation.
 More specifically, one finds that there is no way to preserve simultaneously charge conjugation and Poincaré symmetries.

-In the course of our analysis, we have also understood the reason why in~\cite{kDiscrete1,JurekAndreaDiscrete} the apparently ${\cal C}$-invariant action produces Lorentz charges that are not ${\cal C}$-invariant.
-In order to obtain Poincar\'e invariant charges, the Lagrangian had to be changed by boundary terms that didn't affect the action, but spoiled ${\cal C}$-invariance.
-This discrepancy between the $\kappa$-field action and Lagrangian was discussed preliminarily in~\cite{AdachPoS}.

 Our thesis is that the asymmetry in $\kappa$-momentum space is responsible for the fact that a field theory invariant under $\kappa$-deformed relativistic symmetries cannot be ${\cal C}$-invariant.
 Even if this aspect might not be particularly concerning, unlike charge conjugation, ${\cal C}{\cal P}{\cal T}$ symmetry is widely regarded as a fundamental feature of all known relativistic (Lorentz-invariant) field theories.
 While ${\cal C}{\cal P}{\cal T}$ violation is naturally expected in frameworks where Lorentz invariance is explicitly broken, it would be conceptually troubling if ${\cal C}{\cal P}{\cal T}$ symmetry were violated in a theory that still admits a full set of relativistic symmetries, even if deformed.

-We find that there is a natural -- albeit nontrivial -- way in which ${\cal C}{\cal P}{\cal T}$-invariance can be restored in our noncommutative framework.
+The second result of the present work is that there is a natural -- albeit nontrivial -- way in which ${\cal C}{\cal P}{\cal T}$-invariance can be restored in our noncommutative framework.
+Besides charge conjugation and parity, we propose a new definition of the action of time reversal on fields, motivated both by the algebraic properties of $\kappa$-momentum space and by its geometrical structure.
+We study the action of the whole set of discrete symmetries on fields, and show how, with our new definition of time reversal, ${\cal C}{\cal P}{\cal T}$ symmetry leaves both the $\kappa$-field action and the Poincar\'e invariant relativistic charges invariant.
+We thus finally prove that, with our new proposal, while the Poincar\'e invariant $\kappa$-field models cannot be $\cal C$ invariant, they can be naturally invariant under ${\cal C}{\cal P}{\cal T}$.